IanHTai/agent-trade/README.md

 ## Notice

-As of November 1, 2018, this repository will be cloned and made private, where all future work will take place (unless otherwise specified).
+~~As of November 1, 2018, this repository will be cloned and made private, where all future work will take place (unless otherwise specified).~~ Up-to-date changes are now on this public repository.